undergrad-partner-school

 If you were wondering how much the tuition cost for Smith College is, here are some recent data that will come in handy.

-Tuition in 2023 was $58,480 for full-time domestic students.
-Smith College is a private institution, so tuition is the same for all the accepted students.
-Full-time students in 2023 needed to pay additional fees in the amount of $288.
+Tuition fees per academic year for full-time domestic students were $64,870 in 2024.
+As Smith College is a private institution, there is no difference in tuition for out-of-state or international students.
+Full-time students in 2024 had to pay additional fees in the amount of $308.

 Books and Supplies

-The estimated price of books and supplies for a college or university should also be taken into consideration as another significant financial element.
-The approximate price of books and supplies for full-time students of this school is $800.
+The estimated price of books and supplies for a college or university should also be taken into consideration as another important expense.
+The approximate expense of books and supplies for full-time students of this school is $800.

 Boarding